 A protein involved in melanin production.
 This is abnormal in OCA2.

-A thin layer of cells in the back of the eyeball that converts light into a signal which the brain interprets as visual input.
+Retina is a thin layer of cells in the back of the eyeball that converts light into a signal which the brain interprets as visual input.

 Occurring spontaneously, without any history.

 Also known as “Lazy Eye”.
 This is a disorder of the eye muscles in which the eyes do not point in the same direction.